 Students will become aware of human activities that are causing climate change and will be able to investigate the carbon footprints of people living in different countries around the world.

-- · Identify some human activities contributing to climate change. - · Understand what a carbon footprint is. - · Recognise that everyone in the world has a carbon footprint but some people and countries are responsible for more CO2 emissions than others.
+- · Identify some human activities contributing to climate change. - · Understand what a carbon footprint is. - people and countries are responsible for more CO2 emissions than others.

-- · IWB or projector
+- IWB or projector

 - USB Presentation

 - Sheets of paper